 Posted by Jamin Rathbun on 11/01/21.

 God With Us (our original, annual Christmas production) will be performed on Saturday, December 22nd at 1:00 and 5:00 PM in Seeger Chapel on the Milligan College campus.
 See below for all of the applicable performance, rehearsal, and ticket information.

-Note: By default, we assume that all dance students will participate in God With Us, except our Adult Ballet and Tap classes.
+Note: By default, we assume that all dance students will participate in God With Us.
 Based on that assumption, we will purchase costumes for, and plan choreography that includes, your student.
 If your students cannot participate, for whatever reason, please let us know as soon as possible so we can adjust accordingly.
 Thanks!

 What Is God With Us?

 God With Us (and really all of our dance performances) are not your typical dance "recital."
 They are fully costumed, choreographed, and scored dance productions that communicate stories that we belive are meaningful, in as creative a way as we are able to tell them.
 We think there's something special that happens when creative people get together to use their gifts, encourage one another, and communicate truth.
 If this is your first time participating or attending, we hope you'll be encouraged and pleasantly surprised by what we do. = )

 When Are The Performances?

 God With Us will be performed two times on Saturday, December 22nd, at 1:00 and 5:00 PM in Seeger Chapel on the Milligan College campus.